jankampherbeek/EnigmaSuite/Enigma/documentation/User Manual Enigma Research - 0.1.md

 Enigma Research supports the analysis of multiple charts.
 It uses control groups to support the validation of results and taking care of the pitfalls of both astronomical and demographic artifacts.
 The program also produces clear graphics that can be used in publications.

-This version 0.1 is a preliminary version.
-It is not public and only available to a select group of researchers.
+This version 0.1 is a preliminary version and soon will be followed with versions that have more functionality.

 ### Requirements